usethesource/rascal-website/README.md

 ### Build

-This will generate the docs and download docs from projects we depend on:
+This will generate the docs and download docs from projects we depend on, running rascal-tutor:
 ```
 mvn package -Dwebdriver.gecko.driver=/path/to/geckodriver
 ```